keep-starknet-strange/tokenized-bond/README.md

 Ejara tokenized bonds aim to fractionalize bonds into the smallest units for enhanced accessibility.

-### Key features:
+### Key features (work on this):

-- Scalability for managing high transaction volumes.
+- Scalability for managing high transaction volumes. // way to basic
-- Secure contract management leveraging cairo.
+- Secure contract management leveraging cairo. // way to basic

+-

 # Codebase
 The smart contract is implemented using Cairo 1.0 and relies on StarkNet's architecture.